MalindiFrank/4phrases/README.md

   - Swiping left fetches a new quote.

 - **Tap Gestures**:
-  - Double-tapping or panning up/down changes the background color.
+  - Double-tapping or panning/swiping up or down changes the background color.

 - **Click Events**:
   - Clicking the quote toggles the visibility of the author.